Disciple (Christianity): Great crowd and the seventy

 In addition to the Twelve Apostles there is a much larger group of people identified as disciples in the opening of the passage of the Sermon on the Plain.
 In addition, seventy (or seventy-two, depending on the source used) people are sent out in pairs to prepare the way for Jesus (Luke 10).
 They are sometimes referred to as the "Seventy" or the "Seventy Disciples".
 They are to eat any food offered, heal the sick and spread the word that the Kingdom of God is coming.

 Undesirables

-Jesus practiced open table fellowship, scandalizing his critics by dining with sinners, tax collectors, and women.
+Jesus practiced open table fellowship, scandalizing his critics by dining with sinners, tax collectors, Samaritans, and women.

 Sinners and tax collectors

 The gospels use the term "sinners and tax collectors" to depict those he fraternized with.
 Sinners were Jews who violated purity rules, or generally any of the 613 mitzvot, or possibly Gentiles who violated Noahide Law, though halacha was still in dispute in the 1st century, see also Hillel and Shammai and Circumcision controversy in early Christianity.
 Tax collectors profited from the Roman economic system that the Romans imposed in Iudaea province, which was displacing Galileans in their own homeland, foreclosing on family land and selling it to absentee landlords.
 In the honor-based culture of the time, such behavior went against the social grain.